-I've talked before about how to use snowball fights to practicing comparing and contrasting, but this fun activity can also be used for a lot more than just that!
+One of my favorite ways to have snowball fights was when I needed a fun way to practice comparing and contrasting, but this fun activity can also be used for a lot more than just that!
 I've used snowball fights in upper elementary classrooms to practice prefixes and suffixes, sight words, rounding, fractions, and much more!

 It's pretty simple.
-To have a snowball fight, simply give each student a piece of paper with whatever skill you want to practice or assess on it, have students crumple the paper up, and then throw it at each other.
+To have a snowball fight in the classroom, simply give each student a piece of paper with whatever skill you want to practice or assess on it, have students crumple the paper up, and then throw it at each other.
 After you stop the snowball fight, each student picks up one of the snowballs and is responsible for the skill on that sheet of paper.
 Then, students crumple up their snowball and play again!

 There are two main ways I used snowball fights in my classroom to practice certain skills.

 A Quick Review - On each snowball, I would write something that students should be able to answer very quickly like a math problem or a sight word.
 After the snowball fight, each student would quickly answer the question on their snowball before playing again.

 Sometimes I would have students partner up to answer their questions, and other times I would have everybody bring their snowball to the carpet and they would share their answer one at a time so I could quickly assess everybody.

 A Sorting/Categorization Activity - I would hang "category" signs around the room and each snowball would have a number or sentence that would fit in one of the categories.
 After the snowball fight, students would open their snowball and decide which category they belonged to.